Defending Your Peace of Mind

 - Division of military pensions.
 One of the biggest concerns in military divorces is the division of military retirement funds and other benefits.
 How the pension is divided depends on the length of the marriage as well as the length of the service member’s continuous active duty service.
 Military spouses are not automatically entitled to a portion of their husband or wife’s pension at divorce – in fact, there is no provision for this under the Uniformed Services Former Spouses Protection Act (USFSPA).
 However, they may be awarded up to 50% of their former spouse’s retired pay.
 According to the 20/20/20 rule, the former spouse may also be entitled to full medical, exchange, and commissary privileges when the marriage lasted at least 20 years, the service member completed at least 20 years of creditable service, and there was at least 20 years of overlap of the marriage and the military service.

-- Children & deployment.
+- Children and deployment.
 When a parent is an active duty service member, the issues of child custody and visitation can be complex.
 It is critical to involve a lawyer who is experienced in military divorce to help you come up with a plan that will enable both parents to maintain a relationship with their children.

 How Long Does a Military Divorce Take in FL?